 When does sick leave (personal/carers leave) apply?

-According to FairWork, Sick and carer’s leave (also known as personal leave or personal / carer’s leave) allows an employee to take time off work to help them deal with personal illness, caring responsibilities or family emergencies.
+According to FairWork, Sick and carer’s leave (also known as personal leave or personal/carer’s leave) allows an employee to take time off work to help them deal with personal illness, caring responsibilities or family emergencies.

-Note: An employer can offer annual leave or unpaid leave (or long service leave (LSL) if applicable) if the employee has not accrued any paid sick leave (personal/carers leave).
+An employer can offer annual leave or unpaid leave (or long service leave (LSL) if applicable) if the employee has not accrued any paid sick leave (personal/carers leave).

 Situations where sick leave might apply; if an employee:

-- tests positive to COVID-19
+- tests positive for COVID-19